openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 **Section G:** enables you to administer a bolus (normally you would use the Calculator button to do this, two buttons on the right!), administer a carbs intake, use the bolus calculator to calculate the bolus you need for taken meal and the needed correction bolus if necessary or add a fingerstick CGM calibration.

 ## Insulin
+The Insulin dialog gives you the possibility to set a temp target because you plan to eat and want to decrease your blood sugar level below your normal blood sugar target.
+This can help to decrease the spike after meal.
+You can give bolus insulin too if you fill the insulin field below.
+Furthermore you can inform AAPS about insulin which you gave outside of AAPS e.g. with a pen.
+This is necessary because otherwise the IOB calculation would be inacurate and this is an important information for calculating a bolus or a basal adjustment.
+For further information about temp targets please look at [Temp Targets](../Usage/temptarget.html#temp-targets).

 ![Insulin Dialog](../images/Screenshot_Insulin_Dialog.png)

 ## Carbs
+You can use the Carbs dialog to start an activity with increasing your temp target (TT) and eating some carbs or handle a hypo with etaing some cabrs and increasing the TT for some time afterwards.
+You can set your defautl targets and times via Preferences->Other->Default Temp-Targets.
+The last thing you can do is for handling of eCarbs.
+The concept is described at [Extended carbs / “eCarbs”](../Usage/Extended-Carbs.html#extended-carbs-ecarbs).
+For further information about temp targets please look at [Temp Targets](../Usage/temptarget.html#temp-targets).

 ![Carbs Dialog](../images/Screenshot_Carbs_Dialog.png)

 ## The Calculator